Goa: Government

 Goa has two members of parliament (MP) elected from each district representing the state in the Lok Sabha (House of the People), the lower house of the national Parliament of India.
 It is also has one member of parliament in the Rajya Sabha (Council of the States), the upper house of the Indian parliament.

 Goa's administrative capital is based in Panaji, often referred as Panjim in English, Pangim in Portuguese and Ponjê in Konkani, the official language of the state.
 It lies on the left bank of the Mandovi river.
 The seat of the Goa Legislative Assembly is in Porvorim, across the Mandovi from Panaji.
 The state's highest judiciary is the Goa Bench of the Bombay High Court, a branch of the Bombay High Court permanently seated at Panjim.
 Unlike other states, which follow the model of personal laws framed for individual religions introduced in the days of British Raj, the Portuguese Civil Code of Goa and Damaon, a uniform code based on the Napoleonic Code was retained in Goa as well as the union territory of Damaon, Diu & Silvassa.

 Goa has a unicameral legislature, the Goa Legislative Assembly, of 40 members, headed by a speaker.
+The Government of Goa is de jure headed by the Governor and de facto headed by the elected Chief Minister.
 The chief minister heads the executive, which is made up of the party or coalition elected with a majority in the legislature.
 The governor, the head of the state, is appointed by the president of India.
 After having stable governance for nearly thirty years up to 1990, Goa is now notorious for its political instability having seen fourteen governments in the span of the fifteen years between 1990 and 2005.